penske-media-corp/pmc-larva/packages/backstopjs-config/README.md

 # Backstop JS Config

-This package provides configuration for visual regression, or screenshot, testing with [Backstop JS](https://github.com/garris/BackstopJS).
+This npm package provides configuration for visual regression, or screenshot, testing with [Backstop JS](https://github.com/garris/BackstopJS).

 ## Overview of Functionality